purna135/purna135.github.io/docs/gsoc/week-5-6-into-GSoC.md

 2. Numpy vs Scipy for Large Dataset
 ![](/images/cholesky-2.png){ align=center }

-As we can see from these two graphs the Numpy is performing better with the reasonable dataset, so we decided to go with the Numpy implementation.
+As we can see from these two graphs, Numpy outperforms Python with a reasonable dataset, so we chose the Numpy implementation.

-With the help of my mentor, I have implemented the `Solve` and `Cholesky` in Aesara and now we are fixing some issues with calculating `grad`.
+I implemented the `Solve` and `Cholesky` in Aesara with the help of my mentor, and we are now working on resolving some `grad` issues.

 I owe my mentor a huge debt of gratitude.
 He is really amiable and helpful.
 He is always willing to assist and has clarified all of my doubts for me, even when I ask him dumb things in Slack.
 He spent a lot of time debugging the code and came up with an easy fix; in fact, he taught me how to debug.
 He's the one who first showed me how to use the Python Debugger (PDB).